Fitus/Zaloha2.sh/DOCUMENTATION.md

 Zaloha provides support for parallel operations of up to 8 parallel processes (constant MAXPARALLEL).
 How to utilize this support:

-Let's take the Exec2 script as an example (file 620): make 1+8=9 copies of the Exec2 script.
-In the header of the first copy, keep only MKDIR, CHOWN_DIR, CHGRP_DIR and CHMOD_DIR assigned to real commands, and assign all other "command variables" to the empty command (shell builtin ":").
-This first copy will hence prepare only the directories and must run first.
-In the next copy, keep only CP1, TOUCH1, UNLINK1, CHOWN1, CHGRP1 and CHMOD1 assigned to real commands.
-In the over-next copy, keep only CP2, TOUCH2, UNLINK2, CHOWN2, CHGRP2 and CHMOD2 assigned to real commands, and so on in the other copies.
-Each of these remaining 8 copies will hence process only its own portion of files, so they can be run in parallel.
+Let's take the script 622_exec2_copy.sh as an example: Make 8 copies of the script.
+In the header of the first copy, keep only CP1, TOUCH1 (or SCP1) assigned to real commands, and assign all other "command variables" to the empty command (shell builtin ":").
+Adjust the other copies accordingly.
+This way, each of the 8 copies will process only its own portion of files, so they can be run in parallel.

-These manipulations should, of course, be automated by a wrapper script: The wrapper script should invoke Zaloha with the <b>--noExec</b> and <b>--noExec2Hdr</b>
+These manipulations should, of course, be automated by a wrapper script: The wrapper script should invoke Zaloha with the <b>--noExec</b> and <b>--no622Hdr</b>
-options, also Zaloha prepares the 620 script without header (i.e. body only).
+options, also Zaloha prepares the 622 script without header (i.e. body only).
-The wrapper script should prepare the 1+8 different headers and use them with the header-less 620 script.
+The wrapper script should prepare the 8 different headers and use them with the header-less 622 script (of which only one copy is needed then).

-Exec1 and Exec4: use the same recipe, except that the script which removes the directories must run last, of course, not first.
 </pre>